Timilehin-bello/forex-marketplace/docs/admin-user-creation.md

 - Admin accounts should use strong passwords
 - Admin API endpoints are protected by JWT authentication and role-based guards
-- All admin actions are logged for audit purposes
 - Only grant admin access to trusted users